 - No browser extension for recording transactions

 Pingdom offers full transaction monitoring with a testing frequency ranging from five minutes to 24 hours.
-You can use their website transaction monitoring instead of the traditional scripting for an easier setup.
+You can use their website transaction monitoring instead of traditional scripting for an easier setup.

 - Instant alerts via Email, Slack, or SMS